 Where do intensives take place?

-Most intensives take place in my office located in Southeast Portland, OR.
+Most intensives take place in my office located in Northeast Portland, OR.

-Are there concerns that EMDR intensives might not be best for?
+Are there concerns that Intensives might not be best for?

 Yes!
 The research indicates that if a client is struggling with a dissociative identity disorder, is currently chemically addicted, attempted suicide in the last year, or wants to work on their OCD that isn't trauma-related, intensives might not be the best route.

-What kind of research is out there on EMDR Intensives?
+What kind of research is out there on Intensives?